 Asking smart marketing strategy questions is the quickest route to smart answers.
 After all, if you don’t know what you don’t know, you can’t exactly get to the bottom of the problems you’re facing.
 So, before you start trying to assemble a plan from scratch, here are eight of the most relevant strategic marketing questions your team should be asking before settling on the particulars of your strategy.

 1. What business objectives does the marketing strategy need to support?

-It seems simple enough, but it’s often overlooked.
 Define the end game.
-Marketing moves businesses towards a different place than it sits today.
-To a larger market, to serve more customers, selling more products, delivering additional services.
+Marketing moves businesses towards a different place than where they sit today.
+To a larger market, to serve more customers, to sell more products, to deliver additional services.
 If the business has not defined what they’re trying to sell and to whom, the marketing strategy has no chance of being successful.